danainanou/danainanou.github.io/about.md

 permalink: /about/
 ---

 Junior Web Developer looking for new opportunities!
-Please check this link for my CV!

-[Amazing CV of amazingness] [https://docs.google.com/document/d/1ebwhWLVD5S24dUEs9D75yxg_sYM3pXbz4iT81CiDMT4/edit?usp=sharing]
+Email me for a copy of my CV!
+Check my Github page!
+Drop me a line in Twitter?

+No?
+OK :<